-You should make sure at an early stage that you have access to our secure online support for Cambridge teachers called the School Support Hub, www.cambridgeinternational.org/support You can obtain a login from your Examinations Officer.
+You should make sure at an early stage that you have access to the School Support Hub, www.cambridgeinternational.org/support.
+You can obtain a login from your Examinations Officer.
 This provides a wide range of resources to help you, including:

 - syllabuses

 - past examination papers and specimen papers

 - mark schemes

 - examiner reports

 - example candidate response booklets

 - schemes of work

 - a resources list

-- community resources and discussion forum.
+- community resources and discussion forum